regina-kuzmiv/goit-markup-hw-06/README.md

 ## Our Team
 Showcases team members with their professional photos, names, positions, and social media contacts, allowing visitors to learn more about the specialists and connect with them.
 ## Our Portfolio
-The company’s projects in a responsive gallery.
+Showcases the company’s projects in a responsive gallery.
 When hovering over a project image, an overlay appears with additional information about the project, including its category and description.
-## Contacts
+## Footer
 Contains the WebStudio logo, contact information, social media links, and a subscription form that allows users to subscribe for updates by entering their email address.
 ## Technologies